michaelbull/zoom.ts/README.markdown

 [![devDependencies status][devDependencies-badge]][devDependencies]

 `zoom.ts` easily plugs into your application and starts listening to zoom events as soon as the DOM is ready.
-The library requires just 4.2kB of bandwidth once gzipped and requires no external bootstrapping.
+The library accounts for just 4.2kB of bandwidth once gzipped and requires no external bootstrapping.

 Holding either the <kbd>⌘</kbd> or <kbd>Ctrl</kbd> key will open the image in a new tab when clicked.
 Zoomed images can be dismissed either by clicking the